 Why Flood Hazard Mapping is Important

-Flood hazard mapping is an important tool that supports Conservation Halton’s regulatory, planning and flood forecasting and warning programs.
+Riverine flood hazard mapping is an important tool that supports CH’s regulatory, planning and flood forecasting and warning programs.
 This information also supports municipal emergency management planning, flood mitigation and infrastructure design.

-Under the Conservation Authorities Act and Ontario Regulation 41/24, Conservation Halton (CH) regulates development in spill flood hazards (“spills”).
+Under the Conservation Authorities Act and Ontario Regulation 41/24, Conservation Halton (CH) regulates development in riverine flooding hazards (floodplains and spill flood hazards or “spills”).
 Spills occur when floodwaters leave a watercourse, its valley and floodplain, and continue to flow overland in multiple directions before rejoining the same watercourse downstream or spilling into another watershed.
 Spills often move through areas where riverine flooding may not be anticipated and can flow in complex patterns.
-CH has an interim policy for development in spills but is undertaking a review and update of this policy.

 In September 2024, CH’s Board endorsed proposed draft spill flood hazard policies and a supporting technical companion document for public engagement.
 The draft policies and technical companion document were created following the directions previously endorsed by the CH Board and are based on a risk-based approach to guide development activities within spill flood hazards.
 For more information about our policies and the supporting rationale please refer to the staff report (page 38).